-Fall is a favorite time of year for many families in the Chicago area.
+Fall is a favorite time of year for many families in the Midwest.
 The leaves begin to change to beautiful hues, there’s a chill in the air, and there are many reasons to go out and enjoy the weather.
 We’ve put together some of our favorite activities to get you out of the house and enjoying some hot cider and apple doughnuts in no time.
+Don’t miss these fun fall activities in Chicago and Illinois.

 1. Visit a corn maze

 About an hour and a half north of downtown and just south of the Wisconsin border is Richardson Adventure Farm, home of the world’s largest corn maze.
 The place is more than a maze, there is a petting zoo, giant slides, bounce pillows, ORB rides (picture yourself inside a giant ball rolling down a hill), a zip line, train, and fudge shop.
-This is no ordinary corn maze, but an intricately designed masterpiece.
-A lot of work goes into the design, ensuring people will have many exits along the way and no dead ends.
-Everyone is provided a map upon entering and there are checkpoints to locate throughout.
+This is an intricately designed masterpiece.
+A lot of work goes into the design, ensuring people have many exits along the way and no dead ends.
+Everyone has a map and there are checkpoints to locate throughout.
 Finding all of them can take a couple of hours, but if you find a minimum number of checkpoints you can earn a completion certificate.
-Our son was the first one through the maze for the day on our last visit and he was very proud of his accomplishment.
-The family that runs the farm has been doing so for six generations and they also have u-cut Christmas trees at the holidays.
 This is one fall family activity not to be missed!

 Chicago has an abundance of parks, hiking trails, and Lake Michigan beachfront perfect for exploring on a beautiful fall day.
 One of our favorite hikes is Starved Rock State Park in Utica, Illinois, especially when the leaves start to change colors.
 The park has over 18 canyons carved by snow runoff and natural springs, creating a breathtaking landscape.
 There are over 13 miles of well marked trails for families to explore, and it makes for a perfect day trip from the city.